Docs

 BuildingIn progressComplete and ship

-View a brief: Click any priority to expand and see the brief inline.
+View a spec: Click any priority to expand and see the spec inline.

-Edit a brief: Click the edit icon to open the full brief in an editor.
+Edit a spec: Click the edit icon to open the full spec in an editor.
 Make your changes, then click Save to apply.
 Changes are saved as a new version.

-Refresh brief: Click the refresh icon to regenerate with the latest feedback data.
-A Refresh badge appears automatically when new feedback has changed the scope since the brief was last generated.
+Refresh spec: Click the refresh icon to regenerate with the latest feedback data.
+A Refresh badge appears automatically when new feedback has changed the scope since the spec was last generated.

 Version history: Click V1, V2, etc. to compare previous versions.
-Two triggers create a new version: new feedback arriving on a shipped brief (automatic) or you editing or refreshing a brief (manual).
+Two triggers create a new version: new feedback arriving on a shipped spec (automatic) or you editing or refreshing a spec (manual).
 All versions are kept indefinitely.

 Export to coding tools:

-• Click Copy to grab the brief, then paste into your coding tool (Cursor, Claude Code, etc.)
+• Click Copy to grab the full spec (title, metadata, all sections) and paste into your coding tool (Cursor, Claude Code, etc.)

 Export as markdown:

-• Click Export on any brief to download as a markdown file
+• Click Export on any spec to download as a .md file

-• Or use batch export: select multiple priorities from the list, then click Export to download all their briefs at once
+• Or use batch export: select multiple priorities from the list, then click Export to download all their specs at once

 Keyboard navigation:

-• ← → arrow keys to move between briefs
+• ← → arrow keys to move between specs

 • Enter to expand a priority